 4.1.1.
-Method 1 - partial histograms and atomic updates per warp

-This method, first presented in [8], maintains a partial histogram per warp.
-The 32-threads in each warp share the same partial histogram and access to histogram memory is synchronized using a software-based mutex.5 The method allows for computation of histograms with an arbitrary number of bins, but the efficiency of the method decreases as bins are increased.
+Method 1 - partial histograms and atomic updates per warp partial histogram and access to histogram memory is synchronized using a software-based mutex.
+The method allows for computation of histograms with an arbitrary number of bins, but the efficiency of the method decreases as bins are increased.
 The reason is due to GPU's small shared memory size (4K 32-bit words).
 To allow calculation of an arbitrary number of bins, we sub-divide the bin ranges into a number of sub-ranges that fit in the shared memory.
 For a given execution configuration, we run the algorithm as many times as required to cover the entire bin range.
 At each iteration the kernel will only process those data elements which fall in the specified bin range.
 For example, with 4 warps and a limit of 1024 bins per execution, a 10,000 bin histogram requires 10 iterations of the algorithm.